-OrbixInstallDir/etc/domains/DomainName/server\Host/is2.propertie s
+OrbixInstallDir/etc/domains/DomainName/server_Host/is2.propertie s

-In general, the iSF properties file location is specified in the Orbix configuration by setting the is2.properties property in the plugins:java\server:system\properties property list.
+In general, the iSF properties file location is specified in the Orbix configuration by setting the is2.properties property in the plugins:java_server:system_properties property list.

-For example, on UNIX the security server's property list is normally initialized in the iona\services.security configuration scope as follows:
+For example, on UNIX the security server's property list is normally initialized in the iona_services.security configuration scope as follows:

 '''

 Orbix configuration file

 ...

 iona_services {

 ...

 security {

 ...

 plugins:java_server:system_properties =

 ["org.omg.CORBA.ORBClass=com.iona.corba.art.artimpl.ORBImpl",

 "org.omg.CORBA.ORBSingletonClass=com.iona.corba.art.artimpl.O

 RBSingleton",

-"is2.properties=ASPInstallDir/etc/domains/DomainName/is2.pro

-perties"];
+"is2.properties=ASPInstallDir/etc/domains/DomainName/is2.prop

+erties"];

 ...

 };

 };

-}
+};

 '''

-List of properties

-The following properties can be specified in the iSF properties file:

-com.iona.isp.adapters

-Specifies the iSF adapter type to be loaded by the Orbix security service at runtime.
+List of properties The following properties can be specified in the iSF properties file: check.kdc.running A boolean property that specifies whether or not the Artix security service should check whether the Kerberos KDC server is running.
+Default is false. check.kdc.principal (Used in combination with the check.kdc.running property.)
+Specifies the dummy KDC principal that is used for connecting to the KDC server, in order to check whether it is running or not. com.iona.isp.adapters Specifies the iSF adapter type to be loaded by the Orbix security service at runtime.
 Choosing a particular adapter type is equivalent to choosing an Artix security domain.
-Currently, you can specify one of the following adapter types:

-- file - LDAP

-For example, you can select the LDAP adapter as follows:

-com.iona.isp.adapters=LDAP

-Note: The file adapter is intended for demonstration purposes only.
-Use of the file adapter is not supported in production systems.
+Currently, you can specify one of the following adapter types: file LDAP For example, you can select the LDAP adapter as follows: com.iona.isp.adapters=LDAP Note: The file adapter is intended for demonstration purposes only.
+Use of the file adapter is not supported in production systems. com.iona.isp.adapter.file.c ass com.iona.isp.adapter.file.class=com.iona.security.is2adapter.file.FileAuthAdapter com.iona.isp.adapter.file.param.filename

-com.iona.isp.adapter.file.class